delveper/flattner/README.md

 # projector
-Bash script that build module tree of project and send content of source files to gist
+Bash script that build module tree of a project and send content of Go source files to gist.